makersacademy/chitter-challenge/README.md

 ## Chitter

-I had a Problem creating the FEATURE tests and I have only created the 'Happy Path' for the User Stories below
+I had a Problem creating the FEATURE tests and I have only created the 'Happy Path' for the User Stories below.
+I also need to move the CSS rules from the HTML file.

 # Installing the database